-I have had repetitive stress injury (RSI) flareups on and off for many years.
-I’ve kept them under control mostly through use of an Kinesis Advantage ergonomic keyboard that I’ve had for fifteen years.
+(contains amazon affiliate links) I have had repetitive stress injury (RSI) flareups on and off for many years.
+I’ve kept them under control mostly through use of a Kinesis Advantage ergonomic keyboard that I’ve had for fifteen years.
 However, several months ago, I was diagnosed with carpal tunnel syndrome and instructed to avoid typing if at all possible.
 I make my living programming and writing.
 My hobbies are programming and writing.
-The first thing I had to do was completely scrap two book projects.

 One of many things I love about Python is how whitespace is an integral part of the language.
 Python was the first popular programming language designed with the idea that “code is read much more often than it is written.”
 Forcing authors to indent code in a maintainable fashion seemed a brilliant idea when I first encountered Python fifteen years ago.
 The lack of braces scattered throughout the code made for easier reading.

 The venerable RSA public key encryption algorithm is very elegant.
 It requires a basic understanding of modular arithmetic, which may sound scary if you haven’t studied it.
 It reduces to taking the remainder after integer long division.
 The RSA Wikipedia article describes five simple steps to generate the keys.
 Encryption and decryption are a matter of basic exponentiation.
 There’s no advanced math, and it’s easy to understand their example of working with small numbers.

 My wife and I both have a tendency to leave the garage door open.
 You’re in and out, grabbing garden tools or supplies, and at the end of the day you enter the house through the back door and forget to check the garage.
 Luckily, we live in rural Canada, surrounded by wonderful people, where the door could sit open for days without anything “disappearing”.
 But it still makes me feel nervous to discover it’s been forgotten, if only because it is a waste of heat in the winter (not to mention the chance of blowing full of snow!